WengHLL/java-periphery/README.md

 libraries to work since most SBCs have different chip sets.
 The trade off is performance compared to native C written to specific chip sets.
 However, since I'm wrapping C with JNI it guarantees the fastest userspace experience for Java.
-In fact, in early tests I measured a frequency of ~250 KHz using GPIO or ~500K write operations per second using a scope.
-CPU usage was ~20% during the tests.
-This was on a NanoPi Duo v1.0 running at 1 MHz.
 * Why Armbian?
 Because Armbian supports many SBCs and the idea is to be truly SBC cross platform.
 See [downloads](https://www.armbian.com/download).
 * Why Java 11?
 Because Java 11 is the current LTS version of Java.
 Java 8 the